poshjosh/content-publisher/README.md

 # Content Publisher

-A Python app for publishing content to social media
+A Python app for publishing content to multiple social media platforms with support for videos, images, text, and subtitles where supported.

 ## Requirements